visgl/deck.gl/docs/coordinate-systems.md

 A great side effect is that the new meters projection mode uses small numeric deltas in projection and therefore does not lose precision under extreme zoom levels even when using faster 32 bit floating point.

-Note that our new 64 bit floating point library is still the general solution to handling extreme zoom.
-For lat/lon projection under high zoom levels FP64 is still necessary.

-A number of layers have been forked and rewritten to support meters projection.
-Expect to fold these back into deck.gl before releasing v3.

-Manages coordinate system transformations.

-Remarks:
-* Most of deck.gl's coordinate system handling has been broken out into the [viewport-mercator-project](https://github.com/uber-common/viewport-mercator-project) module.
-See the README file there for more information and documentation of the `Viewport` class.